Patient Access - Memorable Word Security Measure

 The clinics will be held at Lace Hill Academy Primary School next to the Lace Hill Community Centre - please see the entry and exit preferences on our venue information.

-Please call after our peak times and at least after 10.30 to make a flu vaccine appointment for the date for your age group.
+Please call after our peak times and at least after 10.30 to make a flu vaccine appointment.

 Please click on the links below for more information regarding the venue and frequently asked questions.